Venezuela's Maduro vows to block 'fake' aid 'spectacle' - Journal du Cameroun

-Venezuelan President Nicolas Maduro vowed on Friday not to let in “fake” aid from the United States requested by opposition leader Juan Guaido, which is being stockpiled at the border with Colombia.
+Venezuelan President Nicolas Maduro vowed Friday not to let in “fake” aid from the United States requested by opposition leader Juan Guaido that is being stockpiled at the border with Colombia.

-He also hit out at European and Latin American ministers who called on Thursday for a new presidential ballot.
+He also hit out at European and Latin American ministers who called for a new presidential ballot.

-Meeting in Uruguay’s capital Montevideo, the International Contact Group had urged “free, transparent and credible presidential elections” in crisis-wracked Venezuela “as soon as possible” to find a peaceful solution to the power struggle between Maduro and Guaido.
+Meeting in Uruguay’s capital Montevideo on Thursday, the International Contact Group urged “free, transparent and credible presidential elections” in crisis-wracked Venezuela “as soon as possible” to find a peaceful solution to the power struggle between Maduro and Guaido.

-Under Maduro’s guidance, Venezuela has descended into economic crisis marked by hyperinflation, recession and shortages of basic necessities including food and medicine.
+Under Maduro’s direction, Venezuela has descended into economic chaos marked by hyperinflation, recession and shortages of basic necessities, including food and medicine.

 Guaido has claimed 300,000 people could die if Maduro doesn’t allow the humanitarian aid to enter.

-Over the border, Venezuelan troops are blocking the road that trucks carrying the aid would have to travel on.
+Guaido, who has appealed to the military to back him, said the armed forces “have a dilemma: either they side with the people in need or with the dictatorship.”

-Bringing in aid is central to National Assembly President Guaido’s challenge to Maduro’s authority.
+Bringing in aid is central to the National Assembly president’s challenge to Maduro’s authority, as are street protests, the next of which will take place on Wednesday.

-Guaido caused shock waves in Venezuelan politics on January 23 when he declared himself acting president, a move quickly backed by the US and subsequently around 40 countries.
+The 35-year-old Guaido caused shockwaves in Venezuelan politics on January 23 when he declared himself acting president, a move quickly backed by the US and subsequently around 40 countries.

+Maduro has the backing of China, Russia, Turkey and leftist regional allies Cuba and Bolivia.

-Speaking on Friday, Maduro said Venezuela’s humanitarian crisis has been “fabricated by Washington” to justify “intervention” in the South American country.
+The 56-year-old said Venezuela’s humanitarian crisis has been “fabricated by Washington” to justify an “intervention” in the South American country.

 He blamed shortages of food and medicine on US sanctions, which mostly target regime individuals as well as state oil company PDVSA.